Tongue Tie

 Assessment of a Tongue Tie

-When you meet with Misty she will take several measurements and photos of your tongue.
-Range of motion is evaluated and she will ask you questions in order to understand the restrictions you have.
-If a tongue tie release is recommended, she will refer you to a highly qualified surgeon who has taken additional training in tongue tie assessment and treatment to release the tissues that are holding you back from normal function.
+When you meet with Misty, she will take several measurements and photos of your tongue.
+She will evaluate the range of motion and ask questions to better understand any restrictions you may have.
+If a tongue tie (lingual frenum) release is recommended, she will refer you to a highly qualified surgeon who has received additional training in tongue tie assessment and treatment.
+This surgeon will release the tissues that are restricting you or your child from normal tongue function.

 Low Tongue Posture

-Low tongue posture is when the tongue, at rest, sits lower than the roof of the mouth, often in the middle of the mouth or inside the lower teeth.
-Ideally, our tongues should rest comfortably in the roof of the mouth with our lips together while breathing through the nose.
+Low tongue posture occurs when the tongue, at rest, sits lower than the roof of the mouth, often in the middle of the mouth or behind the lower teeth.
+Ideally, the tongue should rest comfortably against the roof of the mouth with the lips together while breathing through the nose.
+A low tongue posture habit is likely to persist, even if the underlying causes are addressed (e.g., a tongue tie has been released or nasal breathing has been taught).
+To correct tongue posture, the facial and tongue muscles must be retrained or modified.

-Sometimes, kids can work through a problem or it might go away as they grow.
-In some cases, surgery is the best option.
+-Sometimes, kids can work through a speech problem or it may go away as they grow.
+In some cases, surgery may the best option.